What is enrichment?

 Scope

-This policy applies to all staff, volunteers, and caretakers at Happy Paws Animal Care responsible for the welfare and care of animals.
+This policy applies to all staff, volunteers, and caretakers at Happy Paws Animal Care who are responsible for the welfare and care of animals.
 It covers the process of planning, implementing, and evaluating enrichment activities for various types of animals and across their life stages.

 Procedure for Creating and Providing Enrichment Programs